grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/terraform-provisioning/index.md

 **Note:**

-You can re-use the same templates across many contact points.
+You can reuse the same templates across many contact points.
 In the example above, a shared template ie embedded using the statement `{{ template “Alert Instance Template” . }}`

 This fragment can then be managed separately in Terraform: